NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Formalizing Performance Measures

 \section{Formalizing Performance Measures}

-We now formulate and derive analytical models to: i) provide an upper bound for the unreliability of noise tolerant fingerprint bits; and ii) evaluate the expected number of noise tolerant fingerprint bits that can be extracted from each of the transform methods---the \textit{extraction efficiency}.
-In what follows we mainly summarize the derivations from our formulations and we defer the details to \textbf{Appendix} due to page limitation.
+We now formulate and derive analytical models to: i) provide an upper bound for the unreliability of noise-tolerant fingerprint bits and ii) evaluate the expected number of noise-tolerant fingerprint bits that can be extracted from each of the transform methods---the \textit{extraction efficiency}.
+We summarize the analytical formulations from our \textbf{detailed derivations differed to Appendix~\ref{app:derivation}} for interested readers.